Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 documentEditor.save(); // Cannot save in review mode
 ```

+### Other Definitions
+ State method or State Design Patterns is a pattern that allows an object to alter its behavior when internal state changes occur.
+This pattern is used when an object wants to change its state dynamically.
+When we want to change behavior of object it internally uses if-else block to perform actions.

+**Key Component of State Design Patterns**
+  `1.
+Context:` Based on internal State Context object behavior changes.
+Context refers to the current state object.

+  `2.
+State:`The state is a base class or an interface that defines a set of methods.Each state class implements these methods to provide particular behavior associated with that state.

+  `3.
+Concrete States:`Concrete state class provides the behavior associated with that particular state.Each state provides its own implementation defined by the state interface of its own state methods.

 ### When to Use State Pattern? ✅

 - **Object Behavior Depends on State:** Useful when the behavior of an object changes based on its internal state.